 Objective(s) and Strategies

-The Fund's investment objective is to seek long-term growth of capital and income.
+The Fund's investment objective is to provide reasonable current income and long-term growth of income and capital.
 The Fund's investment objective may be changed by the Board of Trustees (the Board) without shareholder approval.